wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="do-i-need-to-take-cse--before-cse-">Do I need to take CSE 240 before CSE 247?</h2>
-It's often best to take 240 (Discrete Math) before or concurrently with 247 (Data Structures and Algorithms) because it reviews concepts that are required in 247.
+<a id=132></a>It's often best to take 240 (Discrete Math) before or concurrently with 247 (Data Structures and Algorithms) because it reviews concepts that are required in 247.
 Specific concepts used in 247 include:

 Discrete Math typically covers concepts used in data structures, including:
 * [Summations](https://en.wikipedia.org/wiki/Summation), which is used in 247 for analysis of algorithms (early in the semester).